Kamikaze

 Postscript

 My squadron's aircraft truly were adorable.
 Today when it was time to crash dive in the battle area, each person gave a salute and smiled before dispersing.
 I could not help but shed tears.
 With this I believed firmly without a doubt in the Empire's success.
 This truly splendid behavior of my men even though they are young in years even now is engraved in my memory and will not leave.
-I believe that the persons who are Special Attack Corps members will be fine with no need to worry.
+I believe that the men who are Special Attack Corps members will be fine with no need to worry.

 Well then, I depart.